Concep are committed to protecting your privacy

 We comply with data protection and privacy legislation in the countries in which we operate.

-The Data Controller in respect of our website and services is Concep Group Limited, 6th floor, Portland House, Bressenden Place, London, SW1E 5BH.
+The Data Controller in respect of our website and services is Concep Group Limited, 3rd floor, 201 Borough High Street, London, SE1 1JA.

 In this document when we refer to “Concep” we mean Concep Group Limited and its subsidiaries and associated affiliates; Concep Pty Limited in Australia, Concep Inc. in the US, Concep Bulgaria EOOD in Bulgaria, and Concep Limited in the UK; (“Concep”).
 All Concep companies are committed to protecting your privacy.